Get

 Make sure your cat enjoys plenty of enrichment and has ways to express their natural behavior.
 Cats are more likely to listen when they’re comfortable.
 Acclimating your pet to people and other animals at a young age will be crucial in easing communication issues.

-Looking for toys that cater to the many needs of your cat?
-The Hepper Hi-lo Cat Scratcher is one of our favorite cat products.
-Its clever thee-angle design offers multiple ways for your cat to climb, stretch, and exercise.
-Made of a sturdy plywood base and a replacement cardboard insert, this scratcher is an option that can be enjoyed by cats for years to come.
-If your cat requires a little encouragement for self-play, the Hepper Plush Mouse Kicker is a fantastic choice.
-Equipped with bite and kick-resistant fabric, an enticing internal bell, and organic catnip, cats can satisfy their natural prey instincts while getting the physical activity they need to thrive.
-At Catster, we've admired Hepper for many years, and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!
+Looking for toys that will cater to the many needs of your cat?
+The Hepper Hi-lo Cat Scratcher is one of our favorite cat products, and it will encourage your cat to get active.
+Its clever three-angle design offers multiple ways for your cat to climb, stretch, and exercise.
+Made of a sturdy plywood base and a replacement cardboard insert, this scratcher is an option that cats can enjoy for years to come.
+If your cat requires a little encouragement for self-play, the Hepper Catnip Mice Toy Set is a fantastic choice for their instinctual needs.
+Made with natural, bite-resistant hessian fabric and filled with organic catnip.
+Cats can satisfy their natural prey instincts while getting the physical activity they need to thrive.

-Multi-level play
+• Multi-level play

-Promotes exercise
+• Promotes exercise

 How Do You Train a Cat That Doesn’t Listen?

-Train your cat to follow commands, and establish proper behaviors by setting up a reward system.
+Train your cat to follow commands and establish proper behaviors by setting up a reward system.
 Keep your cat’s treats or toys handy, and be ready to endorse positive habits as you see them.
 It takes time and trust, so maintaining positivity and patience will be essential to getting results.
 But if you put the effort into learning about your cat’s motivations and stay consistent, you should establish an effective dynamic with your pet.

 Clicker Method